Smoothed Analysis of Learning from Positive Samples: Proofs of Main Results ( )

-In this section, we prove our main results on the sample complexity (\cref{thm:sampleComplexity}) and computational complexity of PIU learning (\cref{thm:main}).
+In this section, we prove our main results on the {smooth} sample complexity (\cref{thm:sampleComplexity}) and {smooth} computational complexity (\cref{thm:main}) {of positive-only learning}.

-The starting point of our approach is practical heuristics used for learning from positive and unlabeled samples.
-At a high level, these heuristics find a hypothesis $H$ containing the minimum number of unlabeled samples subject to selecting all positive samples \cite{bekker2020learning}.
-We formalize this idea as the following constrained empirical risk minimization (ERM) problem, which we call \textit{Pessimistic ERM:} given tolerance $\rho\geq 0$, sets of positive and unlabeled samples $P$ and $U$ respectively, and a hypothesis class $\hyH$, the \pERM{} problem is
+The starting point of our approach is practical heuristics used for learning from positive and unlabeled samples {which is a significantly simpler problem where $\cD=\cDtrue$ (see \cref{sec:intro:relatedWorks}).} At a high level, these heuristics find a hypothesis $H$ containing the minimum number of unlabeled samples subject to selecting all positive samples \cite{bekker2020learning}.
+We formalize this idea as the following constrained empirical risk minimization (ERM) problem, which we call \textit{Pessimistic ERM:} given tolerance $\rho\geq 0$, sets of positive and unlabeled samples $P$ and $U$ respectively, and a hypothesis class $\hyH$, the Pessimistic-ERM problem is